 The women's tennis team signed Emma Alderman and Shea Flanagan to National Letters of Intent to play at UConn.

-In his 17th season as the Director of Tennis at the University of Connecticut, Glenn Marshall enters his 23rd season working with the tennis programs overall.
+In his 18th season as the Director of Tennis at the University of Connecticut, Glenn Marshall enters his 24th season working with the tennis programs overall.
 Marshall was named the head coach of the men's program in 1992 and took the helm of both the men's and women's programs in 1997.
-This past season, he handed the head coaching duties for the men's program to UConn alum and former player Michael Louis while continuing as head coach of the women's program.
+In 2013-14, he handed the head coaching duties for the men's program to UConn alum and former player Michael Louis while continuing as head coach of the women's program.

 Marshall served as president of the BIG EAST Tennis Coaches Association by his peers in 2004.
 In this position, he represented the interests of all of the BIG EAST tennis programs and facilitated the development of new conference rules and all the details pertaining to the conference championships.